Memphis Apartment Manager Calls The Cops On A Black Man For Wearing Socks In Swimming Pool, Loses Job

 Porter recorded much of the incident, and posted the videos, which you can see below, on Facebook.

-As these things almost always do, word of the incident reached the pool patrolperson’s employer – in this case, the management group of the apartment complex.
+As these things almost always do, word of the incident reached the complex manager’s employer — in this case, the management group of the apartment complex.
 Within a few hours, Walker was out of a job.

 “After assessing statements from Ms. Porter and determining that this former employee’s actions violate our company’s policies & beliefs, she is no longer employed by Riverset Apartments.”

-Walker is at least the third person this summer to find their self out of a job after hassling African American people at swimming pools.
+Walker is at least the third person this summer to find themselves out of a job after hassling African American people at swimming pools.

 As previously reported by the Inquisitr, in North Carolina, Adam Bloom claimed to be the pool manager at his Raleigh neighborhood’s Homeowners Association.
 He called the police on a black family who had a key card that allowed them access to the neighborhood pool.
 Video of the incident went viral, and he was subsequently let go from his job.